Portfolio Audit Score

 What is a portfolio audit?

-A portfolio audit is a structured read of how clearly you can understand the full portfolio across brokers, accounts, cash, and manual processes.
+A portfolio audit is a structured read of whether the portfolio is still understandable across brokers, accounts, cash, and manual records.

 Who should use a portfolio audit score?